Nextcloud has two separate components which may need to be installed. They are the server and the client:

 The Nextcloud server is all that you actually need to run Nextcloud.
 The term “server” here means the web software that powers your Nextcloud website, the place where you can login via a web browser:

-and view/add/edit/share/etc files and other data on your cloud:
+and view/add/edit/share etc. your files and other data on your cloud:

 For details how to install the Nextcloud server, see our How to Install Nextcloud Server post.